maliahavlicek/what2do2day/readme.md

   - As a user, I want people to join my events, so I can communicate with them if details change and plan for the right number of attendees.
   - As a user, I want to disable my events if the weather doesn't cooperate.
   - As a user, I want to disable my place if I decide to retire, go on vacation, or sell my place.
+  - As a user, I want to know if I make any input errors easily so I can successfully update my form.

 #### For site owners hosting a website to store community information
-  - Home page that communicates the purpose of the website
+  - As a site owner, I want a Home page that communicates the purpose of the website.
-  - ability to track search criteria to better sell ad space
+  - As a site owner, I want the ability to track search criteria to better target ad spacing on my site.
-  - ability to track places users follow to negotiate offline conversion money
+  - As a site owner, I want the ability to track places users follow to negotiate offline conversion money from those places.
-  - ability to track events users join to negotiate offline conversion money and to better target ads
+  - As a site owner, I want the ability to track events users join to negotiate offline conversion money and to better target ads.
-  - ability to track reviews uses write to better gauge community engagement
+  - As a site owner, I want the ability to track reviews uses write to better gauge community engagement.
-  - ability to track user's emails for research purposes in beta, potential marketing in the future
+  - As a site owner, I want the ability to track user's emails for research purposes in beta, potential marketing in the future.
+  - As a site owner, I don't want hackers to mess with my data base, so I don't loose all the information my users have contributed.

 ## Features
 To streamline the development process without the complexity of user roles and permissions, it was decided that the MVP consists of a beta product as a proof of concept for a small market.
 The beta features are those listed in the Implemented Features.
 If the project is taken to it's full potential, the Features Left to Implement would be tackled.